lightning/bolts/02-peer-protocol.md

 If a node did not accept multiple HTLCs with the same payment hash, an attacker could probe to see if a node had an existing HTLC.
-This requirement to deal with duplicates leads us to use a separate identifier; we assume a 64 bit counter never wraps.
+This requirement to deal with duplicates leads us to use a separate identifier; its assumed a 64 bit counter never wraps.

 Retransmissions of unacknowledged updates are explicitly allowed for reconnection purposes; allowing them at other times simplifies the